digital-asset/daml-katacoda/fundamental-concepts/contract-keys/4_using_contract_keys.md

   return()
 </pre>

-- `exerciseByKeyCmd` maps to `exerciseCmd` in Daml and takes as a first argument the template name of the contract we want to exercise a choice on preceded by an `@`
+- `exerciseByKeyCmd` takes as a first argument the template name of the contract we want to exercise a choice on preceded by an `@`
 - the second argument is the contract key, in this case `alice`